City of Dreams (casino): 2003-2009: Construction and opening

 The resort was commissioned and developed in Macau by Melco Crown Entertainment, a joint venture of Melco Resorts & Entertainment and Crown Entertainment.
-With construction lasting six years, City of Dreams was one of the few gaming developments in Macau to continue construction during the global financial crisis of 2008.
+With construction lasting six years, City of Dreams was one of the few gaming developments in Macau to continue construction during the 2008 financial crisis.
 Total costs came to US$2.4 billion.
 Shortly before the 2009 grand opening, City of Dreams was the title sponsor for Matthew Marsh in the 2008 Macau Guia race.
 The first phase of City of Dreams, including the Hard Rock Hotel and the Crown Towers, opened on June 1, 2009.
 Upon opening, the resort included a 420,000-square-foot casino, 500 gambling tables, a mall, and restaurants.
 It was the first casino to open in Macau in almost two years after the Venetian Macao, and was Macau's second-largest casino complex.
 Opening attractions included an 8 meter bubble fountain and dome theater featuring multimedia productions based on Chinese mythology.
 At the resort's entrance, four video walls at 61 ft wide and 22 ft tall displayed a virtual aquarium to visitors.
 The grand opening was followed by the opening of the two Grand Hyatt hotel towers in October 2009, with 424 rooms in the Grand Tower and 367 in the "premium" Grand Club Tower.
 The hotel's ballroom could fit up to 2,500 guests, while primary restaurants included mezza9 Macau and Beijing Kitchen.